microsoft/typespec/docs/extending-cadl/emitters-basics.md

 Generally speaking, emitter options and decorators can solve the same problems: allowing the user to customize how the emit works.
 For example, the `outputFilename` option could be passed on the command line, or we could have an `@outputFilename` decorator that has the same effect.
 Which do you use?

 The general guideline is to use a decorator when the customization is intrinsic to the API itself.
-In other words, when all uses of the Cadl program would use the same configuration.
+In other words, when all uses of the TypeSpec program would use the same configuration.
 This is not the case for `outputFilename` because different users of the API might want to emit the files in different locations depending on how their code generation pipeline is set up.

-## Emitting Cadl types to assets on disk
+## Emitting TypeSpec types to assets on disk

 One of the main tasks of an emitter is finding types to emit.
 There are three main approaches:

-1. The [emitter framework](./emitter-framework.md), which makes it relatively easy to emit all your Cadl types (or a subset, if you wish).
+1. The [emitter framework](./emitter-framework.md), which makes it relatively easy to emit all your TypeSpec types (or a subset, if you wish).
 1. The Semantic Walker, which lets you easily run code for every type in the program
 1. Custom traversal, which gives you a lot more flexibility than either of the previous approaches at the cost of some complexity.

 ### Emitter Framework

-The emitter framework provides handles a lot of hard problems for you while providing an easy-to-use API to convert your Cadl into source code or other object graphs.
+The emitter framework provides handles a lot of hard problems for you while providing an easy-to-use API to convert your TypeSpec into source code or other object graphs.
 Visit the [emitter framework](./emitter-framework.md) page to learn more.

 ### Semantic Walker

-The Semantic Walker will visit every type in the Cadl program and call any callbacks you provide for that type.
-To use, import `navigateProgram` from `@cadl-lang/compiler`.
+The Semantic Walker will visit every type in the TypeSpec program and call any callbacks you provide for that type.
+To use, import `navigateProgram` from `@typespec/compiler`.
 Starting a walk needs two parameters - the program to walk, and an object with callbacks for each type.
 For example, if we want to do something for every model in the program, we could do the following in our `$onEmit` function:

 ```typescript
 navigateProgram(program, {